-Cyclica Inc. has developed, validated, patented and commercialized Ligand Express™, a cloud-based Software-as-a-Service platform that screens small molecule drugs against repositories of structurally-characterized proteins or ‘proteomes’ to determine polypharmacological profiles.
+Cyclica Inc. has developed, validated, patented and commercialized Ligand Express™, a cloud-based platform that screens small molecule drugs against repositories of structurally-characterized proteins or ‘proteomes’ to determine polypharmacological profiles.
 Accordingly, Ligand Express™ identifies significant protein targets using an innovative structure-based and drug-centric technology, leverages artificial intelligence to determine the drug’s effect on these targets, and visualizes the predicted drug-protein interactome using bioinformatics and systems biology.
 The platform provides a unique panoramic view of a small molecule, by identifying on- and off-target interactions that may be expected, as well as those that are unanticipated.
 By understanding how a small molecule drug will interact with all proteins in the body, Ligand Express™ augments scientific investigation by elucidating mechanism-of-action, prioritizing lead candidates, understanding side effects, as well as determining new uses for existing drugs.
 For more information please visit: www.cyclicarx.com

 TMi is a pre-clinical drug development company uniquely focused on macrophage modulation with lead drug candidate, TMi-018, that is dose-dependently efficacious in pre-clinical studies, both preventing the formation and expansion of “geographic atrophy”, the late blinding complication of dry AMD.
 TMi-018, is a first-in-class transcriptional modulator of the innate immune system, converting aggressive macrophage behaviour back to neutral.
 AMD is the leading cause of irreversible blindness in much of the world, robbing the elderly of their sight and autonomy.
 While treatments for “wet” AMD have transformed lives, they benefit just 12-15% of patients.
 There are no treatments for patients with “dry” AMD.
 For more information please visit: www.translatummedicus.com